sisterai/estate-assistant-system/README.md

 ## Acknowledgments

 - Thanks to the BUSI/COMP-488 course at UNC-Chapel Hill for the inspiration and opportunity to build this project.
+  - Thanks to the professors and TAs for the comprehensive Chapel Hill real-estate datasets provided.
+Without them, we would not have been able to build this project.
 - Special thanks to our instructor and TA for their guidance and support throughout the course.
 - Huge thanks to the team members for their hard work and collaboration in building this project!